snapxtechnologies/WeatherPy---A-Weather-Forecast-Application/README.md

 * **Python:** The primary programming language used for development.
 * **Requests:** A simple HTTP library for making API calls.
 * **Unittest:** Python’s built-in library for writing and running tests.

+## **How to Contribute:**

+**Fork the Repository:** Create a personal copy of the repository on your GitHub account.
+Clone the Repository: Clone your forked repository to your local machine. bash